harnitsignalfx/signalfx-fargate/apm/fargate/README.md

-# SignalFx APM Trace Generator Demo For AWS ECSFargate
+# SignalFx APM Trace Generator Demo For AWS ECS Fargate

 This repo demonstrates a single AWS ECS Fargate task example of Splunk SignalFx APM in an ECS Fargate environment.
 The single task spins up two containers: